LandRegistry-Attic/external-style-guide/README.md

 workon style-guide
 ```

 ## Getting started

-Once you've got the requirements in place, get the style guide in place:
+Once you've got the requirements in place, get the style guide installed:

 * Clone this repo.
 * Ensure you’ve cd’ed into the style-guide folder, then ```npm install``` to install dependencies.